-NT 690.
-Thesis Writing (6 credits)
+TW 780.
+Thesis Writing (3-6 credits)

-Graduate students can select this course for writing their Graduate Thesis to be guided and supervised by their supervisor(s).
+The course aims to help students develop a comprehensive understanding of theological research and the process of writing a prospectus and thesis.
+Students can select this course for writing their thesis to be guided and supervised by their supervisor(s).